AdeoluwaO/Movie-App/README.md

 ## NOTE
-the app name is movie_app it was only tested on an android device and should be usedon one
+the app name is movie_app it was only tested on an android device and should be used on one

+i subimted my apk file but i haven't tested it due to time, there might be bugs.

 ## Get Started
 cd to the project root folder